 Rotary Employment Partnership

-The dreams parents have for their sons and daughters with developmental disabilities are no less than the dreams they and other parents share for their children without disabilities - to have every opportunity for a career, make a contribution; earn an income and be valued as community members.
+The dreams parents have for their sons and daughters with intellectual disabilities are no less than the dreams they and other parents share for their children without disabilities - to have every opportunity for a career, make a contribution; earn an income and be valued as community members.
 People with developmental disabilities share the aspirations of their families and want nothing more than the opportunity to demonstrate their potential.
-Unfortunately, the vast majority of citizens living in Alberta and Saskatchewan with developmental disabilities are unemployed or underemployed.
+Unfortunately, the vast majority of citizens living in Alberta and Saskatchewan with intellectual disabilities are unemployed or underemployed.

 For people without disabilities, a good job helps to give purpose to life and affirms a valued place in society.
 Imagine if, as a result of a disability through no fault of your own, you were relegated to a life on the sidelines.
-Rotary, Inclusion Lloydminster & Inclusion Alberta, and the Government of Alberta are committed to working in partnership with the business and broader community to create meaningful employment opportunities for people with developmental disabilities - to create the kind of possibilities that contribute to the fullness of community life.
+Rotary, Inclusion Lloydminster & Inclusion Alberta, and the Government of Alberta are committed to working in partnership with the business and broader community to create meaningful employment opportunities for people with intellectual disabilities - to create the kind of possibilities that contribute to the fullness of community life.
 Inclusion in community life today creates better communities for everyone tomorrow.

-To date, the Rotary Employment Partnership in Lloydminster has created more than 85 meaningful jobs for adults with developmental disabilities, with an average wage of more than $16.00 per hour.
+To date, the Rotary Employment Partnership in Lloydminster has created more than 85 meaningful jobs for adults with intellectual disabilities, with an average wage of more than $16.00 per hour.
 Worksites include a wide array of companies from one-person businesses to large international firms ranging from office jobs to manufacturing and technology.
 With the success of the Rotary Employment Partnership in Lloydminster and the Province of Alberta, the idea has expanded to other Canadian provinces and a number of countries.

 Inclusion Alberta’s Rotary Employment Partnership was recognized internationally as a world leading innovation at the Zero Conference in Vienna, Austria by the ESSL Foundation in collaboration with the World Future Council and the International Labour Organization.
 The ESSL Foundation advocates for the rights of persons with disabilities internationally and a world with zero barriers.